PrasannaPrabhakar666/PrasannaPrabhakar666/README.md

   - Creating vector databases and hybrid search solutions.
   - Building taxonomy tools and other key components for AI deployment.

+- **AI Alignment**: Actively involved in ensuring that AI systems are aligned with ethical standards and human values, contributing to safer and more reliable AI technologies.

 - **Agent Creation**: I'm actively working on creating agents that can automate tasks for interesting and complex use cases, pushing the limits of AI automation.

 - **Expertise**: